A square prehistoric burial mound with an earthwork ditch and outer bank. It was named after a local goblin.

 Before You Go

 How to find it: Take Chesterfield Road off the B6012 at Beeley, heading east.
 After just over a mile and a half the road bends sharply right (southeast) as it comes out onto open moorland.
-At this bend there is a unmetalled track on the left and there is a wide gravel area at the start of this with room for several vehicles to park.
-Hob Hurst's House is just over a mile's walk from here - carry on down the track to the large gate that allows access to Beeley Warren moor, go over the stile and you will see a small sign to Hob Hurst's House directing you to take the sunken lane to the right.
-There are signs for the site for remainder of the walk to it.
+At this bend there is a unmade track on the left and a wide gravel area at the start of this, with room for several vehicles to park.
+Hob Hurst's House is just over a mile's walk from here - carry on down the track to the large gate on your right that allows access to Beeley Warren moor.
+Go over the stile and you will see a small wooden sign to Hob Hurst's House directing you to take the sunken lane to the right.
+Keep heading along this path in a northerly direction until you see the site and interpretation sign on your right.

 Parking: In addition to the area at the start of the track, there is an informal layby alongside the road just after the junction with the track.